‘Godspeed, Scott Carpenter’

 To Boldly Go Where No Man Has Gone Before

-I recently spoke with former Navy test-pilot, NASA Astronaut & Navy Sea-lab Aquanaut, Scott Carpenter several times about Rolex watches, his brilliant career and his love for collecting watches.
+I recently spoke with and completed a podcast interview with former Navy test-pilot, NASA Astronaut & Navy SEALAB Aquanaut, Scott Carpenter.
+We spoke several times about Rolex watches, his brilliant career and his love for collecting watches.

 I would like to thank Scott Carpenter and his family for so graciously assisting me with sharing images from their private family scrapbook.
 I would particularly like to thank Scott's daughter, Kris Stover for sharing many superb images from her private collection as well as the letter from Scott's childhood (dated May 15, 1943), which is quoted in her father's autobiography (on page 80) that she co-wrote with her father named For Spacious Skies.

 I would also like to thank Scott's sons Nick and Zak for providing me with photos of Scott's Rolex Sea Dweller.

 I have spent a great deal of time interacting with Scott and his family in order to write this article with the accompanying Podcast and they made me feel like a welcome member of their family.

 Hear Scott Carpenter's amazing story in his own words.
 Learn all about The Right Stuff and how Scott Carpenter was a member of SEA-LAB and how Rolex developed the SEA-DWELLER for Scott and his U.S. Navy Sea Dwelling team.
 Scott even discusses his infatuation with the iPhone, and we chat about everything from I Dream Of Jeannie to Star Trek.
 (Running Time 1:10:47)

 To listen to the podcast in your browser click on the play button below.
 (If you are using Internet Explorer you may need to click the play button twice):